Rakibjrb/techhub-r7/README.md

 1. User authentication system
 1. Dynamic product advertisment slider on brand product page
 1. All data is dynamic loaded from database
-1. User can add a product on cart this product will be added on database if user want to delete a prduct from cart simply click delete button
+1. User can add a new product or update a product (if user logged in)
+1. Add to Cart items loaded from database user can delete any item from cart
 1. Full responsive website for all devices